Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 Below is the definition of the existing SDL standard specifications and the setting example of TOYOTA.

 ### 2.1.
 DisplayCapabilities
-The definition of "DisplayCapabilities" and the setting example of TOYOTA are described below.
+The definition of `DisplayCapabilities` and the setting example of TOYOTA are described below.

 | No | Name               | Type                   | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                | :-:                    | :-:       | :-:        |---------------------|-------------|